OmriRaz/CPUCamp/HackCPU/readme.md

 ## Design

 The project consists of a top level module named `top`.
-It instanciates these major submodules:
+It instantiates these major submodules:
 * CPU
 * Instruction ROM
 * RAM